 Can I use the same ticket for the round trip?

 No, it is not possible.
-If you want to get off at one stop and then get on the ferry again or take the same line back you will have to buy another ticket.
+If you want to get off at a stop and then get on the ferry again or take the same line back you will have to buy another ticket.
 Also, when the ferry arrives at the last stop, all passengers must get off and get on again.

 3. Where can I buy a ticket?